Thyroid Gland Hormones

 - Thyroid cells are exclusive in that they are the only cells in the body capable of absorbing iodine.

-- Every cell in the body depends upon thyroid hormones for regulation of their metabolism.
+- Every cell in the body depends upon thyroid gland hormones for regulation of their metabolism.

 - The thyroid gland is under the control of the pituitary gland